-Both associative and rote learning methods work.
+Both associative and rote learning methods work to learn Chinese vocabulary.
 Both learning methods have produced great students with large, strong vocabularies.

 And both methods have the same goal: effortless familiarity with words that enables instant recall of their pronunciation and meaning, long after you first learn them.

 A lot of learn-Chinese-character programs promote associative learning methods as the only way to go.
 And for the reasons mentioned above, we agree that associative learning methods can be extremely effective.

 However, many people actually prefer rote learning methods, and there are strong reasons why.

 Consider that by the time you truly “master” the words you are learning, you will have lost the necessity for whatever infrastructure you used to get there: